Ko Yong-hui: Cult of personality

 Under North Korea's songbun ascribed status system, Ko's Korean-Japanese heritage made her part of the lowest "hostile" class.
 Furthermore, her father worked in a sewing factory for the Imperial Japanese Army, which gave her the "lowest imaginable status qualities" for a North Korean.

 Prior to an internal propaganda film released after the ascension of Kim Jong Un, there were three attempts made to idolize Ko, in a style similar to that associated with Kang Pan Sok, mother of Kim Il Sung, and Kim Jong Suk, the first wife of Kim Il Sung and mother of Kim Jong Il.
 These previous attempts at idolization failed and were stopped after Kim Jong Il's 2008 stroke.

 The building of a cult of personality around Ko encounters the problem of her bad songbun due to her mother, even though it is usually passed on by the father.
 Making her identity public would have undermined the Kim family's pure bloodline, and after Kim Jong Il's death, her personal information, including her name, became state secrets.
 Ko's real name and other personal details have not been publicly revealed in North Korea, and she is referred to as "Mother of Great Songun Korea" or "Great Mother".

 In 2012, Kim Jong Un built a grave for Ko on Taesongsan.

+Japanese journalist Yoji Gomi, author of Ko Yong-hui: The Zainichi Korean Who Became Kim Jong-un's Mother, based on interviews with Ko's relatives in Osaka, speculates that Kim Jong Un's highly visible promotion of his daughter, Kim Ju Ae, may stem from a psychological complex linked to his inability to officially canonize his mother.